 Tadd’s Framework organizes character development and individual/classroom learning into seven universal interconnected categories.
 These Framework categories will constitute the outline of the course.
 Below is a brief explanation of the seven topics we will address.
 The course will include practical skills, tools and strategies for implementation:

-- Inner happiness (including enthusiasm for learning, spontaneity, and connection)
+Inspiration (including enthusiasm for learning, inner happiness, spontaneity, and connection)

-- Focus and wisdom (discovering the mechanics of concentration and good decision-making)
+Wisdom (discovering the mechanics of focus, concentration, and good decision-making)

 We will focus first on applying the material learned to our own wellbeing and then to the students and schools we serve.